auroraai-bot-platform/platform/infra/aws/README.md

 - Create CI/CD to get chatbot into the environment
 - Print relevant info to console

+## Manual steps

+### Creating
+- Allow NAT gateway's elastic IP to mongodb (Does not stop deployment)
+- Populate secret of the environment in secretsmanager (Does not stop deployment)

+### Deleting
+- Empty and delete ECR repos manually if you destroy environments (After deleting)

 ## Naming Convention
 To easily identify and find resources in AWS, all resources should follow a strict convention on naming and tagging.